 There really are no exceptions to this rule.
 If you are going to market yourself, your website is the base of operations.
-While social marketing for aspiring musicians includes a Facebook and word of mouth component, the first thing people are going to do when they hear about you is A: they Google you.
+While social marketing for aspiring musicians includes a Facebook group or a word of mouth component, the first thing people are going to do when they hear about you is A: they Google you.
 B: they search your name on big music platforms like Spotify or Tidal.
 C: they search your name on YouTube for any video content.
 And finally, they look you up on popular social media.
 If you don’t have a website, that is, you are not on more than one of the above mentioned platforms, there’s a chance they will give up on checking out more of your work.

 Pop quiz: If you have a choice between hiring two equally talented aspiring musicians for the same gig, and one of them has an email address that reads: firstname.lastname@example.org and the other one is email@example.com, which one sounds like a professional musician?
 And which one would you pick?
 Answer is: It’s the second guy.
 Email is how collaborators, sponsors, producers and other professionals within the industry will reach out to you.

 An active professional email address is a must.
 Unlike your personal one it has to sound and look professional so choose your own name if it’s still available.
 If it’s not, try to buy it from the owner.
-Your website and social media platforms should have tabs for work you’ve done, work you’re available to do, tour dates (if you have them), your blog, and contact information for how to reach you.
+Your website and social media platforms should have tabs for the work you’ve done, work you’re available to do, tour dates (if you have them), your blog, merch, announcements and contact information for how to reach you.
 Your email should be written everywhere.

-If there are videos of you performing, definitely slap them up on your website.
+If there are videos of you performing, definitely put them on your website.
 Do you compose your own music?
 Have a friend help you make a video of the process and put it on YouTube (you never know what will make you an internet sensation).
 If you have a gallery of photos, that’s great too.
-But if you don’t have any of those things, you at least need to have one professional photo of yourself.
+But if you don’t have any of those things, you need to have at least one professional photo of yourself.

 Notice what the last two examples had in common?